 Opacity (1-100).
 The opacity of the fragment in relation to the background.
 This parameter affects the opacity of the fragment where it is stamped: at lower values, the fragment is paler and its interaction with the background is greater.

 Fill (1-100).
-The intensity of the effect in a single brush stroke.
-At the value = 100%, the transparency of the clone is not affected.
+The opacity of the clone in a single brush stroke.
+When applying strokes to each other, the opacity of the clone increases.

 Aligned check-box.
 This option sets how the fragment is cloned.
 When the check-box is activated, a single clone will be created using information from around the selected source: in this case each time the left mouse button is pressed a clone will be selected from the relevant area.
 When the check-box is not activated, each time the mouse button is released the cursor returns to the source area, and new clone fragments are created from this same area.

-Activating the Flip Horizontal check-box allows a clone to be mirrored along the standing axis, i.e. interchanging the left and right sides.
+Flip Horizontal .
+The command allows a clone to be mirrored along the standing axis, i.e. interchanging the left and right sides.

-Activating the Flip Vertical check-box mirrors a clone by turning the image upside down.
+Flip Vertical .
+The command mirrors a clone by turning it upside down.

 Beside the above-listed settings, some additional parameters are available for this tool.